ShehzadJafar/RxNetworks/README.md

          - **handyConfigurationPlugin**: Handles configuration plugins.
 	- [PluginSubType](https://github.com/yangKJ/RxNetworks/blob/master/Sources/MoyaNetwork/PluginSubType.swift): Inherit and replace the Moya plug-in protocol to facilitate subsequent expansion.
          - **configuration**: After setting the network configuration information, before starting to prepare the request, this method can be used in scenarios such as key invalidation, re-acquiring the key and then automatically re-requesting the network.
-         - **autoAgainRequest**: Automatically re-open the last failed network request, this method can be used in scenarios such as key failure to obtain the key again and then automatically re-request the network.
+         - **lastNever**: When the last network response is returned, this method can be used in scenarios such as key failure to re-obtain the key and then automatically re-request the network.
     - [NetworkAPI](https://github.com/yangKJ/RxNetworks/blob/master/Sources/MoyaNetwork/NetworkAPI.swift): Add protocol attributes and encapsulate basic network requests based on TargetType.
         - **ip**: Root path address to base URL.
         - **parameters**: Request parameters.